Engineers working on Japanese Moon lander 'Resilience'

 Engineers working on Japanese Moon lander 'Resilience'.
 Image credit: Screengrab/ispace/via Youtube

 Japan’s private moon lander hard-landed on the moon on June 5, 2025.
-Japan’s private aerospace company ispace launched the moon lander ‘Resilience’ to the moon’s Mare Frigoris region.
-The lander lost communication while landing, resulting in a presumed crash.
-According to Reuters, the lander was carrying a $16 million payload.
+The Japanese private aerospace company ispace launched the moon lander ‘Resilience’ to the moon’s Mare Frigoris region on January 15, 2025.

 Resilience, a moon lander that is a part of ispace’s Hakuto-R Mission 2, was launched on January 15, 2025, aboard SpaceX’s Falcon 9 rocket.
-The mission aimed to deploy several payloads, including Tenacious (a European-built mini rover designed to collect lunar soil samples for NASA and the European Space Agency) and Moonhouse (a symbolic art installation; a miniature red house created by Swedish artist Mikael Genberg).
+The mission aimed to deploy several payloads, including Tenacious (a European-built mini rover designed to collect lunar soil samples for NASA and the European Space Agency (ESA)) and Moonhouse (a symbolic art installation; a miniature red house created by Swedish artist Mikael Genberg).

 Engineers assembling the European Moon rover Tenacious